 I firmly believe that anyone is capable of creating beautiful mixed media collages.
 Creating mixed media collages is like building a your very own world.
-You can take bits from from magazines, other art and transform its into something magical and all your own.
+You can take bits from from magazines, old post cards, tags, other art, and transform it into something magical and all your own.
 Does this sound fun?
-I hope so because it truly is!
+I hope so!

 Do not be afraid to get your hands dirty.
 Collage can be messy.
 It doesn’t have to be, it all depends on your style and personality.
 I for one get vey messy.
 It’s part of my creative process.

 Let’s begin our journey into the wonderful world of mixed media collage

 You can also check out my other article on mixing collage and watercolor.
 One thing you’ll notice with mixed media collage, art journaling, and mixed media in general, is that there is a lot of overlap.
 That is okay, art builds on top of other art and the styles that came before.

 The first step is to create a space to work in.
 You want to have space and have your supplies in a way that makes them easy to access.

 Next, gather your supplies.
 You don’t have to have a huge amount of supplies.
 So, if you’re just beginning don’t feel bad if you don’t have a huge art supply collection.

 Also, don’t feel bad if you do want to go on an art supply shopping spree.
 One of my favorite quotes about shopping comes from the video game Borderlands.
 The character Marcus states, “remember, you’re money’s not worth anything until you spend it.”